OrangeTango101/Board_Game/README.md

 <h2>Description</h2>
 The project consists of a 2-player chance/strategy board game I invented.
 The game is played on an 11x11 board and the objective is to occupy the opponent's spawn on the other end of the board.
 A player accomplishes this by placing, moving, and rolling their pieces through the rules dictated below.
 A user can additionally train and play against reinforcment learning agents using a pytorch nn model.

+<h2>How to Use the Program</h2>
+The file "run.py" will start an instance of the game when run and will terminate once a player wins.
+The file "training.py" will run multiple games that can be used to train reinforcment learning agents.

 <h2>Languages and Utilities Used</h2>